Synaptic-Labs-AI/NeuroVox/README.md

 # NeuroVox

 NeuroVox is an Obsidian plugin that enhances your note-taking with voice transcription and AI capabilities.
-Simply insert a special code block to record your voice, transcribe it, and apply custom AI prompts to the transcription.
+Record your voice, transcribe it, and apply custom AI prompts to the transcription.

 ## Features